-Community Based Learning Housing offers students the opportunity to continue their community engagement outside of the classroom.
-This opportunity allows students to integrate civic responsibility into their residential life.
-The goal is for students to work in conjunction with a community partner agency to maintain an existing campus-community partnership, whereby they enhance their citizenship and leadership skills and meet specific needs in the community.
+Community Engagement Suites offer students the opportunity to continue engaging with the local community.
+By doing so, students integrate civic responsibility into their residential life.
+The goal is for students to work in conjunction with a community partner agency to maintain an existing campus-community partnership, whereby students are able to enhance their citizenship and leadership skills, as well as meet specific needs in the community.
 This is a year-long commitment.
-The two four-person suites are located in either Hulett or Jencks Hall.
+The two four-person suites are located in Hulett Hall.

 Requirements/Expectations of Applicants:

 - Maintain a GPA of at least a 2.75.